 During your Stay

 - Ask questions.
-When there's any ambiguity about parking, policies of the house, condo access, pool functions, etc... we recommend you ask the rental home manager immediately.
-A phone call can save hours of hassle.
+If there is any ambiguity about parking, policies of the property, property access, pool operation, etc... we recommend you ask the rental manager immediately.
+A phone call can save several hours of trouble.

-- Don't forget to be a good next-door neighbor.
-Frequently, surrounding homes are filled by permanent locals.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Be respectful of the local community.
+Often, adjacent properties are occupied by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.

-- Be sure to protect the property owner (and your things!) by keeping the property secured while you are away, just like you would at home.
+- Make sure that you protect the rental owner (and your stuff!) by keeping the vacation home secured when you are away, exactly like you would in your own home.

-- As soon as your things are all out, perform a walk-through of the rental home to make certain no property damage occurred in the course of your remain.
-When possible, do this walk-out review with the property owner present.
-If the property owner is not available, remember to take photos of the property to record its condition.
+- As soon as your things are all out, begin a walk-through of the property to verify no property damage occurred in the course of your stay.
+Whenever possible, do this walk-out assessment with the property owner present.
+If the property owner is not available, make sure to take photos of the property to record its condition.